openedx/credentials/docs/badges/settings.rst

 Platform's event bus producer configuration was extended with 2 public signals:

-- information about the fact someone's course grade was updated (allows course completion recognition);
+1. information about the fact someone’s course grade was updated (allows course completion recognition);
-- information about the fact someone's CCX course grade was updated (allows CCX course completion recognition);
+2. information about the fact someone’s CCX course grade was updated (allows CCX course completion recognition).

 .. code-block:: python